 Partnerships require complementarity.
-To foster commitment and a sense of ownership interventions should unhold the objectives of each party les in the table below).
-Therefore, a context- A goo mongst partners is suggested.
-For instance, the impo nership, interventions should uphold the objectives of each party.
-Indicate the parties of each party.
-It is a partnership is one where all parties can contribute something It is a the intervention.
-The table below presents some examples of each party.
-It is a partnership is one where all parties can contribute something It is a partnership is one where all parties can contribute something It is a partnership is one where all parties can contribute something It is a partnership is one where all parties can contribute something It is a partnership is one where all parties can contribute something It is a partnership is one where all parties can contribute something It is a partnership is one where all parties can contribute something It is a partnership is one where all parties can contribute something It is a partnership is one where all parties can contribute something It is a partnership is one where all parties can contribute something It is a partnership is one where all partnership is a partn WHAT THEY ADD TO THE INTERVENTION WHAT THEIR MOTIVATIONS ARE FOR THE INTERVENTIONS Knowledge of their community, individual and collective needs and visions, different skills, legitimacy, creative energy, desire to participate, motivate other actors Improving their community, benefiting from the intervention, learning new skills, having fun and positive play experiences, sharing ideas, being heard, engaging with other children or residents who they may not otherwise.
-Knowledge of their community, individual and collective needs and visions, skills, resources, their participation (often some groups are prioritised, e.g. women, youths, older persons, persons with disabilities).
+To foster commitment and a sense of ownership, interventions should uphold the objectives of each party.
+A good partnership is one where all parties can contribute something important to the intervention.
+The table below presents some examples of actors, what they add to the intervention, and their motivations.

+ACTORS WHAT THEY ADD TO THE INTERVENTION WHAT THEIR MOTIVATIONS ARE FOR THE INTERVENTIONS Community Children and their caregivers Knowledge of their community, individual and collective needs and visions, different skills, legitimacy, creative energy, desire to participate, motivate other actors Improving their community, benefiting from the intervention, learning new skills, having fun and positive play experiences, sharing ideas, being heard, engaging with other children or residents who they may not otherwise.
+Other local residents Knowledge of their community, individual and collective needs and visions, skills, resources, their participation (often some groups are prioritised, e.g. women, youths, older persons, persons with disabilities).
 Improving their community, benefiting from the intervention, learning new skills, understanding the needs, situations and perspectives of other members of the community.
-Knowledge of their community, a group of organised people who know each other, representation of collective interests Improving their community, promoting their objectives Knowledge of their community, representation of collective interests Improving their community, recognition of their role Knowledge of the children, capacity to reach children and their families, expertise in working with children, space Improving the school environment and learning, benefiting the children

-Improving the community, benefiting the children
+Community-based organisations (including youth groups, scout groups, etc) Knowledge of their community, a group of organised people who know each other, representation of collective interests Improving their community, promoting their objectives Community leaders Knowledge of their community, representation of collective interests Improving their community, recognition of their role Local schools or children centres Knowledge of the children, capacity to reach children and their families, expertise in working with children, space for the intervention, resources (human, financial) Improving the school environment and learning, benefiting the children Healthcare centres, clinics, dispensaries and hospital doctors and Knowledge of the community, space for the intervention, resources, needs and visions Improving the community, benefiting the children staff